-1.7 Capital works: At the discretion of the City, this includes replacement and/or emergency works, such as the failure of the bore.
+1.8 Emergency works: At the discretion of the City, this includes any major/structural emergency works, such as the failure of the bore.
 Council approval of the work will be required, and will depend on the cost and implications for the use of the Tennis Centre.